 How will it work?

-Three individuals per session will be taught how to use Head Mounted Displays (HMD) to experience virtual reality and given the opportunity to play board games and other games such as Wii (with lots of options for varied skill levels).
+Everyone attending will be taught how to use Head Mounted Displays (HMD) to experience virtual reality and given the opportunity to play board games and other games such as Wii (with lots of options for varied skill levels).
 The VR and Wii will be shared on a TV screen enabling the activities to be shared for fun (and to enable support to access the experiences on the Head Mounted Displays).

 Rather than these sessions being purely about providing “activities” they are rather an opportunity for progression in a number of different ways.
 Virtual Reality experiences lend themselves to learning in a safe and structured way.